As a motivational speaker, Kia Wells believes it’s important to surround herself with positive energy. One of those sources is her own mother.

 This was a way for her to give back to her community.
 “I think that it’s very vital because sometimes people may want to get out and start a business, but they don’t know how or they’re afraid to… With those who I’m around, I’m going to share and encourage and motivate them.”

 The post had reached Mary Mitchell-Foster, the Funding Development Director of Her Nexx Chapter.
-Thus, she connected with Kia and learned of her background in finance.
-Along with being a motivational speaker at Speaker of Life and the owner of a laundry service, Kia Wells presented to be the perfect candidate for Her Nexx Chapter’s finance program.
+Thus, she connected with Kia and learned of her background in finance, along with being a motivational speaker at Speaker of Life and the owner of a laundry service.

 Kia believes that women are at the forefront when it comes to budgeting.
 And yet, many women still lack the knowledge on attaining financial stability.